remap/ndn-pi/README.md

 ### Manually configuring routing

-It is recommended that you use the included script, ndn-iot-register, but you can manually set up routing on your nodes with the following steps.
+It is recommended that you use the included script, ndn-iot-start, but you can manually set up routing on your nodes with the following steps.

 1. Ensure that the Raspberry Pi is connected to the network (wired or wireless) that will host your IoT network.